JonathanGrossman/mongodb_basics/03_node_query_operators.md

 run().catch(console.dir);
 ```

 Here's how `$exists` works above.
-Declare a field (e.g., `score`) and make its value and object.
+Declare a field (e.g., `score`) and make its value an object.
 That object should have `$exists` as its key and a boolean as its value.
 Set `$exists` to `true` to get all documents with the field and `false` to get all documents that do not have the declared field.

 ### Return only certain fields